FrancisHerrera/Simple.cgi/README.md

 This is a simple web application for Comp 490 with Jeff Wiegley.
 It satisfies the minimum requirements I believe.

-1. It responds to the GET verb.
+1. It responds to the GET verb using curl for string query.

 2. It has a different response based upon the URI provided to the application.